 The International Space Station is perhaps one of the few developments in space stations and exploration in the 21st century as this century has been largely dominated by discoveries made by telescopes rather than human space exploration and space station construction.
 The Kepler telescope was instrumental in this era offering insights into star systems light years away that could possibly contain alien life.
 The International Space station signifies a post Cold War era that had more cooperation among space agencies that prior to it’s development was dominated by an ideological divide between Communism and Democracy.

 The International Space Station is also a demonstration of what top notch human engineering in space can accomplish.
 It showcases our abilities as a species to go beyond nationalism and racial division and unite behind a common purpose.
 It has also captured the public’s eye with various video footage being shot there and put on the internet by space agencies and astronaut’s.
-It is a beacon of hope to many that dream of a more prosperous and humane future, a future in which we can be proud of what we accomplished this century.
-The strategic imperative of a 2033 expiration date rather than 2028 is critical in ensuring a smooth transition to developing a possibly colony on Mars which would greatly change the landscape of space exploration and our sense as a species to what “home” really means.
+It is a beacon of hope to many that dream of a more prosperous and humane future, a future in which we can be proud of what we have accomplished this century.
+The strategic imperative of a 2033 expiration date rather than 2028 is critical in ensuring a smooth transition to developing a possible human settlement on Mars which would greatly change the landscape of space exploration and our sense as a species as to what “home” really means.